47degrees/github4s/docs/docs/project.md

 ### List repository projects

-You can list the project for a particular repository with `listProjectsRepository`; it takes as arguments:
+You can list the projects for a particular repository with `listProjectsRepository`; it takes as arguments:

 - `owner`: name of the owner for which we want to retrieve the projects.
 - `repo`: name of the repository for which we want to retrieve the projects.